Getting Acquainted with Homeschoolers of Maine

-Through God’s grace, HOME Regional and County Representatives and local support groups help to meet the needs of the ever growing number of new homeschoolers in our state.
-These veteran home educators guide rookies through their first year.
-HOME publications such as The Heart of HOME newsletter, our email updates, our website and our facebook page bring education, news, information and encouragement on and ongoing basis to the homeschool family.
-Our annual state home education convention provides top-notch speakers, workshops, a graduation ceremony and a curriculum fair for the continuing education and support homeschool families and local support groups help to meet the needs of the ever growing number of new homeschoolers in our state.
+Through God’s grace, HOME Office Staff, HOME Regional and County Representatives and local support groups all help to meet the needs of the ever growing number of new homeschoolers in our state.
+These veteran home educators often guide rookies through their first year.
+HOME publications such as The HOME Digest, our email updates, our website and our facebook page bring education, news, information and encouragement on an ongoing basis to the homeschool community.
+Our annual homeschool convention provides top-notch speakers, workshops and a curriculum fair for continuing education and support.

 How does HOME operate on a day to day basis?

-The HOME Board of Directors meet quarterly to make decisions regarding HOME's events and activities, discuss upcoming legislative issues, and make business decisions, etc. The main day to day operations at the HOME Office are shouldered by Ed and Kathy Green.
-HOME’s Office operates from the Green's home.
-Many hours each day are spent taking care of phone calls, correspondence, mailings, updating mailing lists and numerous other jobs.
-The Board is in constant communication via email, phone, fax and mail between meetings.
-HOME is working behind the scenes daily throughout the year, but is especially busy in August as many new families get ready to begin their first year of homeschooling in September.
+The HOME Board of Directors meet quarterly to make decisions regarding HOME's events and activities, discuss upcoming legislative issues, and make business decisions, etc. The main day to day operations at the HOME Office are shouldered by Ed and Kathy Green and one part -time virtual office assistant.
+Many hours each day are spent taking care of phone calls, correspondence, mailings, event planning, updating the website, facebook page and mailing lists, and numerous other jobs.
+HOME is working behind the scenes daily throughout the year, but is especially busy in the summer months as many families get ready to begin another year of homeschooling.

 How is HOME funded and how is the money used?